 TRIVIA 360 is an excellent trivia app for seniors which offers numerous trivia questions in various categories of games.
 The questions come in the form of identification questions, multiple-choice, and true or false.

-You can select a category for questions, submit answers, or rate the question.
+You can select a question category, submit answers, or rate the question.
 The games are sometimes distracted by ads though you can remove them by performing an in-app purchase.

 - Leaderboards for viewing the progress of other players